CTFEDs/grid-workshop/decks/deck.md

 # Alignment

-^ Everything should be on the grid but we need to do so alignment Alignment module
+^ Everything should be on the grid but we need to do some alignment Alignment module
 Won't discuss in detail
+Point to Rachel Andrew's "Box Alignment" cheatsheet

 ---